syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 {% endhighlight %}
 {% endtabs %}

-Formatting for the auto generated columns can be applied as follows:
+Formatting for the auto-generated columns can be applied as follows:

 {% tabs %}
 {% highlight c# %}